create3000/x_ite/docs/_posts/components/Sound/DynamicsCompressor.md

 DynamicsCompressor node implements a dynamics compression effect, lowering volume of loudest parts of signal and raising volume of softest parts.

-The DynamicsCompressor node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 4.0 or higher.
+The DynamicsCompressor node belongs to the **Sound** component level **2** and its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy